 For example, retailers are able to increase new customer acquisition by offering discounts off first purchases.

-The short answer, based on our data, is no. We haven’t spotted this pattern.
+The short answer, based on our data, is no. We haven’t spotted a pattern that suggests discounts reduce abandoned carts or vice versa.

 With any discounting strategy, whether through email or other channels. retailers have to weigh the aims of promotions against the value of conversions.